Goldovt/psy-phy/README.md

 # psy-phy
-MIT Hackathon startup focused on rehab and earthl
+MIT Hackathon startup focused on rehabilitation of wounded warriors.